 (The Holy Land, Alda Merini - 1984)

-One of the saddest and at the same time most shameful pages of Italian history from the last century was the lawfull regulation of the psychiatric hospitals which started in 1904, when more and more hospitals started to proliferate at an alarming speed in the country.
-More like prisons and places of torture - where the so-called "crazy people", often political opponents, homosexuals or simple rebels, were hidden from the eyes of respectable society - the psychiatric hospitals, otherwise known as asylums, were places where the most unspeakable violence was inflicted, where humanity was forgotten, giving way to an unexpected brutality.
+One of the saddest and at the same time most shameful chapters of Italian history from the last century, is the lawfull regulation of the psychiatric hospitals which started in 1904, when more and more of these institutions started appearing at an alarming speed across the country.
+More like prisons and places of torture - where the so-called 'crazy people', often political opponents, homosexuals or simple rebels, were hidden from the eyes of respectable society - the psychiatric hospitals, otherwise known as asylums, were places where the most unspeakable violence was inflicted, where humanity was forgotten, giving way to an unexpected brutality.

-The Town of Light is the first work of the Florence-based independent Italian studio LKA.it, and it has the ambitious and difficult task to trace, through the fictional story of a sixteen-year-old girl called Reneé (a fictitious patient of Volterra's asylum - a place that very much existed), the atrocities that took place within those circles of hell.
-Electroshock treatment, cold showers, untold violence: The Town of Light opens the player up to a dark, sick and terrible world, where the horror isn't generated by jump-scares or other recurring elements that we see in contemporary horror games, but that depends on the tragic reality of these historic events.
-Because the great merit of this explorative adventure by LKA.it lies in painstaking historical research, thanks to the careful consultation of the files and medical records of Volterra's patients, offering a cruel look on the brutal reality of the Italian psychiatric system during the '30s and '40s.
+The Town of Light is the first work of the Florence-based independent Italian studio LKA.it, and it has the ambitious and difficult task to trace, through the fictional story of a sixteen-year-old girl called Reneé (a fictitious patient of Volterra's asylum - a place that very much existed), the atrocities that took place within these circles of hell.
+Electroshock treatment, cold showers, untold violence: The Town of Light opens the player up to a dark and terrible world, where the horror isn't generated by jump-scares or other recurring elements that we see in contemporary horror games, but that depends on the tragic reality of these historic events.
+Because the biggest positive of this explorative adventure by LKA.it lies in painstaking historical research, thanks to careful consultation of the files and medical records of Volterra's patients, it offers a cruel look at the brutal reality of the Italian psychiatric system during the '30s and '40s.

 A first-person psychological adventure (as defined by the developers themselves), The Town of Light accompanies the player inside the ruins of Volterra's asylum, closed - like all the other Italian psychiatric buildings - following the enactment of Basaglia's Law in 1978 (called this because of an important Italian psychiatrist and neurologist, Franco Basaglia, who supported a major revision of the psychiatric system).
 Exploring the ruins of this old hospital - still open and rebuilt in the game with great fidelity - the player traces Reneé's memories in an attempt to reconstruct the chronology of events and the causes that put the teenager inside the asylum.